 Why do insurance companies bother with this time and energy-wasting back-and-forth?

-They employ a well-known negotiating strategy known as anchoring based on how most people think in a negotiation.
+They employ a well-known negotiating strategy known as anchoring, which is based on how most people think in a negotiation.
 No matter how unreasonable, the first number is given too much weight, and it dominates the discussion.
 People who otherwise may know that’s not a fair number may begin to doubt themselves and be more willing to give in.

-If your case is worth $20,000 more than what the company offers and you negotiate for a time, the adjuster may relent and up the offer by $10,000.
-Because of that low-ball tactic, you may think that increase shows they’re reasonable, maybe even generous, and take the offer.
+If your case is worth $20,000 more than the company’s offer and you negotiate for a time, the adjuster may relent and increase the offer by $10,000.
+Because of that low-ball tactic, you may think that an increase shows they’re reasonable, maybe even generous, and take the offer.

 Few people regularly negotiate in our personal or professional lives.
 We can be susceptible to anchoring, and that helps the insurance company.